DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 ## 2. Hands-On Coding Project: Build Data Pipelines with Kestra

-This week’s coding project revolves around building ETL pipelines for Yellow and Green Taxi data from NYC’s Taxi and Limousine Commission (TLC).
+This week, we're gonna build ETL pipelines for Yellow and Green Taxi data from NYC’s Taxi and Limousine Commission (TLC).
 You will:
 1. Extract data from [CSV files](https://github.com/DataTalksClub/nyc-tlc-data/releases).
 2. Load it into Postgres or Google Cloud (GCS + BigQuery).
 3. Explore scheduling and backfilling workflows.